 Read Encryption at MIT to learn about the options and recommendations.
 If you are unsure whether you should be using whole disk encryption for compliance with data security regulations, contact IS&T via email@example.com.

 Start using the software

-Windows: If using Windows 7 or Vista, download a copy of PGP Desktop from the Software Grid or obtain a copy through your desktop support staff.
+Windows: If using Windows 7, download a copy of PGP Desktop from the Software Grid or obtain a copy through your desktop support staff.
 Students are not licensed to access the free download.
 This version of PGP Desktop is not compatible with Windows 8.